 By using these online genealogy sites and genealogy records, you can discover more about your Hispanic heritage and connect with your ancestors.
 Happy Hispanic Heritage Month!
 More Hispanic Genealogy and other Genealogy Resources:

+Learn about more Hispanic genealogy research resources, along with other family history and genealogy resources under the Genealogy Resources category and on my dedicated Genealogy Resources page.
 African American Genealogy: Research TipsSearching for your African American ancestors can be quite challenging, to say the least.
 Here are some basic tips to get you started on your African American genealogy research journey, so you can start climbing your family tree!
 Steps to researching your African American Ancestors:

 African American Genealogy Research Tips: